aslemensek/EthicalScoring/README.md

   - Azure development workflow
   - Data storage and processing

+- This is Blazor (Server-side) Application with SignalR connection maintained between Client/Server

 - If running solution locally, the environment will prompt you to create local certificate, confirm the option so that the certificate can be generated and added to Trusted Root Certificate Authority store.